ripples1253/Rightcord/README.md

 It includes [BandagedBD](https://github.com/rauenzi/BetterDiscordApp), [Glasstron](https://github.com/AryToNeX/Glasstron) and a [discord.js-like api](https://github.com/Lightcord/Lightcord/tree/master/DiscordJS).

 ## Information
 Lightcord doesn't just *patch* Discord with its content.
-If it did, discord updates could easily break it.
+If it did, Discord updates could easily break it.
 That's why Lightcord is a standalone Discord client.
 Just grab the latest release and launch!

 ## Installing
 You can download a release from the [releases tab](https://github.com/Lightcord/Lightcord/releases).